Martin

 Type D-42

-Additional info Mark used this song live for Who's your baby now and Speedway at Nazareth during the Sailing to Philadelphia tour 2001.
+The first Martin that Mark Knopfler was seen playing on stage was this D-42, used live for Who's your baby now and Speedway at Nazareth during the Sailing to Philadelphia tour 2001.

 The Japanese magazine The guitar featured a great article in 2001 listing all of Mark Knopfler's guitars which he used on the Sailing to Philadelphia tour 2001.
 The article featured seperate photos of each of these guitars.
 Click here for a photo of this Martin D-42.